The24Kings/ZeldaServer/README.md

-# ImprovedLurk
+# ZeldaServer

-ImprovedLurk is a text-based multi-user dungeon (MUD)-style game written in Rust.
+ZeldaServer is a text-based multi-user dungeon (MUD)-style game written in Rust.
 It provides a foundation for building interactive multiplayer text adventures with a focus on room navigation, player communication, and expandable gameplay systems.

 This project builds on the original [Lurk Server](https://github.com/The24Kings/lurk-server) project, adding improvements, refactoring, and additional features to make the codebase more robust and developer-friendly.